[pardot-form id="45" title="STM Email Form"]

 Conclusion

 Start setting up your benefit concert today with the help of Save The Music.
 Whether you choose Facebook or Classy as your donation platform, know that you are helping to advance our mission of supporting schools and communities through the power of music.
 You’re also allowing us to provide online music education resources which are important now more than ever.
-Contact Save The Music to learn more about how to plan a benefit concert and take action today.
+Contact Save The Music to learn more about how to plan a benefit concert and get involved today.